ankith-00/study-bca/README.md

 ## STUDY ( BCA )
 " STUDY ( BCA ) is a online notes sharing website by a BCA BCU [ Bengaluru City University ] student for all BCA students ".
+- Notes available on this website is designed as per syllabus define by Bengaluru City University.
+- NEP 2021 BCA ( 4-Years | houners )